superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_detail_eval.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_detail_eval.png)

 This can happen for various reasons, including domain- or use case-specific terminology requiring exact matches.
-To handle this, we can enrich our retriever so that it's powered by *not just sparse but also dense vectors*.
-That is, in addition to exact matches, we can **retrieve content based on semantic similarity**.
-We can build a hybrid RAG system.
+To handle this, we can *enrich our retriever* so that it's powered by *not just dense but also sparse vectors*.
+That is, we can retrieve not just content based on semantic similarity, but also exact matches.
+In other words, we can build a hybrid RAG system.

 ## Building a Hybrid RAG